hamigua2000/xxmarket/README.md

 1. Futz with JSON input file.
 2. Run `xxmarket.py` and generate output.
 3. Decide whether the output is suitable for your purposes.
-If it is, then you are done; if it is not, go to step 1.
+If it is, then you are done; if it is not, then go to step 1.

 The JSON file is meant to be self-documenting.
 There are comments in these files in the form of key/value pairs of the form
 ```
 "_comment_": "Comment text",
 ```
-This is a hack, as JSON does not support comments.
+(This is a hack, as JSON does not support comments.)

 ## System prerequisites.

+   `xxmarket.py` is developed and has full support on the GNU-Linux platform.
+If you have Python3 running on another platform, it might should work fine, but no guarantees.

+### Required

 Python3.
-A document viewer that supports Postscript (e.g., `evince`).
-A Postscript to PDF converter (e.g., `ps2pdf`) if you want to convert your output to PDF.
-There is nascent pseudo-support for tiling output if you have access to the Linux `poster` program.

-Actually, the script could be fairly easily modified to support Python2, and while I've already drunk the Python3 Kool-Aid, you are certainly free to modify it and go that route if you want.
+(Actually, the script could be fairly easily modified to support Python2, and while I've already drunk the Python3 Kool-Aid, you are certainly free to modify it and go that route if you want.)

+### Optional

+- A document viewer that supports Postscript (e.g., `evince`).

+- If you want to convert your output to PDF, you'll need a Postscript to PDF converter (e.g., `ps2pdf`, which is standard on most Linux distributions).

+- If you have access to the Linux `poster` program, there is nascent pseudo-support for tiling output.

 ## How do I use it?